Datathon

 with a one-hour lunch break

-for more detail, click important information below or contact wids-cambridge@mit.edu
+for more details, click important information below or contact wids-cambridge@mit.edu

-2023 WiDS Cambridge Datathon: As part of the global WiDS Conference Datathon we are hosting a datathon workshop on Saturday, February 25.
+2025 WiDS Cambridge Datathon: As part of the global WiDS Conference Datathon, we are hosting a datathon workshop on Saturday, April 12.
 The WiDS Conference Datathon workshop consists of a data science/machine learning tutorial followed by a team-based practical session focused on a single data science task.
-Participants of the workshop will be participating in the Global WiDS Kaggle competition on a dataset/task focused on social impact.
+Participants of the workshop will be participating in the Global WiDS Kaggle competition on a dataset/task focused on studying women’s brain health

-The 2023 WiDS Cambridge Datathon will be led by Arushi Jain, Applied Scientist II working on Search Relevance under Microsoft Search Assistant & Intelligence (MSAI) Team at Microsoft; Sharut Gupta, Ph.D student in the Machine Learning Group at CSAIL under the Electrical Engineering and Computer Science (EECS) program at Massachusetts Institute of Technology (MIT); and Luana Ruiz, FODSI and METEOR postdoctoral fellow with research interests are in the areas of machine learning and signal processing over networks at Massachusetts Institute of Technology (MIT).
+The 2025 WiDS Cambridge Datathon will be led by Arushi Jain, Applied Scientist, Microsoft AI.
+Arushi's research focuses on Language Understanding pillar of M365 Copilot in Microsoft Search Assistant & Intelligence (MSAI) Team.
+Sharut Gupta, 2nd year Ph.D student in the Machine Learning Group at CSAIL under the Electrical Engineering and Computer Science (EECS) program at Massachusetts Institute of Technology (MIT).
+Sharut's research mainly focuses on building robust and generalizable machine learning systems with minimal supervision; Claire Tinker, Sustainability Solution Architect at IBM in Cambridge, MA.
+Claire is focused mainly on Computer Vision solutions, and working with civil infrastructure clients (Railroads, Bridges, Airports, Roads).

 Sponsored by